-A Retailer’s Edge: Five Tangible Benefits of SD-WAN
+A Retailer’s Edge: 5 Tangible Benefits of SD-WAN

 Using SD-WAN to connect your stores and employees to the internet is cheaper, faster and easier than you could imagine.
 It also results in a number of immediate and long-term benefits that no modern retailer can afford to ignore.
-Here is our list of the top six:
+Here is our list of the top 5 benefits of the SD-WAN architecture:

 1. Cost reductions

 Retailers are being pummeled by the knock-on effects of the coronavirus.
-MCO required extended closures and customers are staying away by choice, either because they are afraid of contagion or of an uncertain financial future.
+Customers are staying away by choice, either because they are afraid of contagion or of an uncertain financial future.
 An immediate and measurable benefit, however, is in how much money retailers can save by ditching their burdensome legacy networking appliances for a virtual one.
+In other words, establishing “smart retail” systems solutions.

 SD-WAN requires less hardware, thereby reducing initial investments, additions or replacements.
 And by selecting the right links for each outlet, depending on their needs, you could find your monthly charges considerably lowered compared to traditional MPLS-based networks.